junxit/us-congress-bills-114/metadata.md

 - 2015-09-17 — Senate amendment proposed (on the floor): Amendment SA 2666 proposed by Senator McConnell for Senator Thune.(consideration: CR S6820; text: CR S6820)
 - 2015-09-17 — Senate amendment submitted
 - 2015-09-17 — The committee substitute as amended agreed to by Unanimous Consent. (text of committee substitute as amended: CR S6819-6820)
+- 2015-09-24 — Amendment SA 2689 proposed by Senator McConnell for Senator Cochran. (consideration: CR S6931) Making continuing appropriations for the fiscal year ending September 30, 2016, and for other purposes.
+- 2015-09-24 — Amendment SA 2690 proposed by Senator McConnell to Amendment SA 2689. (consideration: CR S6931-6932; text: CR S6932) To change the enactment date.
+- 2015-09-24 — Amendment SA 2691 proposed by Senator McConnell. (consideration: CR S6932; text: CR S6932) To change the enactment date.
+- 2015-09-24 — Amendment SA 2692 proposed by Senator McConnell to Amendment SA 2691 (the instructions of the motion to refer). (consideration: CR S6932; text: CR S6932) Of a perfecting nature.
+- 2015-09-24 — Amendment SA 2693 proposed by Senator McConnell to Amendment SA 2692. (consideration: CR S6932; text: CR S6932) Of a perfecting nature.
+- 2015-09-24 — Cloture motion on the motion to concur in the House amendment to the Senate amendment to H.R.
+719 with amendment SA 2689 presented in Senate. (consideration: CR S6932; text: CR S6932)
+- 2015-09-24 — House agreed to Senate amendment with amendment pursuant to H. Res.
+434. (consideration: CR H6195-6197; text as House agreed to Senate amendment with an amendment: CR H6195-6196)
+- 2015-09-24 — Measure laid before Senate by unanimous consent. (consideration: CR S6931-6932)
+- 2015-09-24 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2015-09-24 — Motion by Senator McConnell to concur in the House amendment to the Senate amendment with an amendment (SA 2689) made in Senate. (consideration: CR S6931)
+- 2015-09-24 — Motion by Senator McConnell to refer to Senate Committee on Appropriations the House message on H.R.
+719 with instructions to report back forthwith with the following amendment (SA 2691) made in Senate. (consideration: CR S6932)
+- 2015-09-24 — Resolving differences -- House actions: House agreed to Senate amendment with amendment pursuant to H. Res.
+434.(consideration: CR H6195-6197; text as House agreed to Senate amendment with an amendment: CR H6195-6196)
+- 2015-09-24 — Senate amendment proposed (on the floor): Amendment SA 2689 proposed by Senator McConnell for Senator Cochran.(consideration: CR S6931)
+- 2015-09-24 — Senate amendment proposed (on the floor): Amendment SA 2690 proposed by Senator McConnell to Amendment SA 2689.(consideration: CR S6931-6932; text: CR S6932)
+- 2015-09-24 — Senate amendment proposed (on the floor): Amendment SA 2691 proposed by Senator McConnell.(consideration: CR S6932; text: CR S6932)
+- 2015-09-24 — Senate amendment proposed (on the floor): Amendment SA 2692 proposed by Senator McConnell to Amendment SA 2691 (the instructions of the motion to refer).(consideration: CR S6932; text: CR S6932)
+- 2015-09-24 — Senate amendment proposed (on the floor): Amendment SA 2693 proposed by Senator McConnell to Amendment SA 2692.(consideration: CR S6932; text: CR S6932)
+- 2015-09-24 — Senate amendment submitted
+- 2015-09-24 — Senate amendment submitted
+- 2015-09-24 — Senate amendment submitted
+- 2015-09-24 — Senate amendment submitted
+- 2015-09-24 — Senate amendment submitted